CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/service_base.md

 ### stop()
 The `stop` function is called when the Assemblyline service is stopped and should be used to cleanup your service.

+The following functions are used if and only if you're using a dependency that's a service updater named 'updates'.
+For this reason, we reserve the dependency name 'updates' to be used for service updaters.

+### _clear_rules()
+The `_clear_rules` function is optionally called to remove the current ruleset from memory.
+Requires implementation by the service writer for use.

+### _load_rules()
+The `_load_rules` function is called to process the rules_list in a specific way defined by the service.

+### _download_rules()
+The `_download_rules` function is called after each `_cleanup` call to check if there is new updates to be processed.
+If so, it will attempt to download and use the new ruleset otherwise it will revert to the old ruleset.

+It will call on `_load_rules` and `_clear_rules` during this attempt process.